50 Unexpected Benefits of Cannabis (you might not know)

-It comes as no shock to anyone who knows cannabis that it’s something of a miracle herb.
+It comes as no shock to anyone who knows cannabis that this is a valuable plant with a lot of benefits.

-But as we bring this plant out of the dark and into the light, it continues to blow our minds – just how great the benefits of marijuana actually are!
+As we bring this plant out of the dark and into the light, it continues to blow our minds – just how great the benefits of cannabis actually are!

 We are talking about benefits to public health, to the economy, and to each and every person who develops a positive relationship with this therapeutic plant.